theinnbox/theinnbox.github.io/_posts/2018-07-19-the-algarve-portugal-travel-guide.markdown

 <p class="f4 pt4 pb3 lh-title" style="font-family: 'Gilroy-ExtraBold'; max-width: 650px; margin: auto;">Talk to the locals</p>

 <p class="pb3 pb4-ns" style="max-width: 650px; margin: auto;">
 As beautiful as Lagos is, the most beautiful thing about this town were the locals.
-They are kind and generous with their knowledge of Lagos.
+They are kind and generous with their knowledge of the area.
 To get the most out of your trip here, talk to them, ask questions, and listen.
-I learned so much about the people of Lagos by speaking with cab drivers.
-And wouldn’t have discovered Os Lambertos had I not asked the locals specifically where they like to eat (as opposed to where I should eat).
-It will help you view Lagos through the eyes of its inhabitants and ultimately give you a truly immersive experience.</p>
+You can learn so much even just from speaking with cab drivers.
+And I wouldn’t have discovered Os Lambertos had I not asked the locals specifically where they like to eat (as opposed to where I should eat).
+It will help you view Lagos through the eyes of its inhabitants and ultimately give you an truly immersive experience.</p>

 <p class="f4 pt4 pb3 lh-title" style="font-family: 'Gilroy-ExtraBold'; max-width: 650px; margin: auto;">Take a day trip to Faro</p>